Shirodkar-Shubham-GitHub/Diwali_Sales_Analysis/README.md

 1. **Handling Missing Values**:
    * Identified and filled or removed missing or null values to maintain data consistency.
 2. **Data Cleaning**:
    * Removed duplicates and irrelevant entries.
    * Standardized data formats for columns like dates and categorical values.
 3. **Data Transformation**:
    * Encoded categorical variables such as gender and marital status using label encoding for better analysis.
    * Transformed and aggregated numerical columns, such as sales and quantity, to extract meaningful insights.
-4. **Outlier Detectionv:
+4. **Outlier Detection**:
    * Identified and treated outliers in numerical fields like purchase amount to ensure accurate analysis.
 5. **Feature Selection**:
    * Selected relevant columns such as customer demographics, product details, and purchase amount for analysis.